What You Should Know About DBAs – One Way to Take Charge of Your Business

 Before going any further, you are probably wondering: what is a DBA?
 DBA stands for ‘doing business as’, and it is a fictitious name filing for your small business.
 It’s also called an assumed business name.

-Before going any further, you are probably wondering just what a DBA actually is.
-DBA stands for ‘doing business as’, and it is a fictitious name (also called an assumed business name) filing for your small business.
-If your name is John Smith, you probably do not want your business to just be called ‘John Smith’, particularly when you are trying to create a business which will build a business credit score.
+If you’re asking, why do I need a DBA, and let’s say your name is John Smith.
+You probably do not want your business to just be called ‘John Smith’.
+And this is particularly when you are trying to create a business which will build a business credit score.

-When looking at business credit score vs personal credit score, a lender is going to become awfully confused if your name and the name of your business are identical, particularly if you are a sole proprietor.
+Can you get business credit with a DBA?
+When looking at business credit score vs personal credit score, a lender is going to become awfully confused if your name and the name of your business are identical.
+And this is particularly if you are a sole proprietor.